Stranger6667/css-inline/README.md

         HTML tags, according to the corresponding CSS selectors.
-        When multiple documents are specified, they will be processed in parallel, and each inlined file will be saved with "inlined." prefix.
-E.g., for "example.html", there will be "inlined.example.html".
+        When multiple documents are specified, they will be processed in parallel, and each inlined file will be saved with an "inlined." prefix.
+For example, for "example.html", there will be "inlined.example.html".

 OPTIONS:
     --inline-style-tags
-        Whether to inline CSS from "style" tags.
-The default value is `true`.
+        Specifies whether to inline CSS from "style" tags.
         To disable inlining from "style" tags use `--inline-style-tags=false`.

     --keep-style-tags
         Keep "style" tags after inlining.

     --base-url
-        Used for loading external stylesheets via relative URLs.
+        The base URL used to resolve relative URLs.

     --load-remote-stylesheets
-        Whether remote stylesheets should be loaded or not.
+        Specifies if remote stylesheets should be loaded or not.

     --extra-css
         Additional CSS to inline.